-26. CONFINED SPACES
+27. CONFINED SPACES

-- No person shall enter any confined space unless they have successfully attended an appropriate and recognised confined spaces training course and the currency of that training is still valid. - No person shall enter a confined space unless it is not reasonably practicable to achieve the intended without entry.
-Only competent persons shall enter a confined space following careful planning. - A confined space is defined as any place which by its substantially (though not always entirely) enclosed nature, presents a foreseeable risk e.g. lack of oxygen, asphyxiation, heat distress or evacuation / rescue issues. - Confined spaces may include: chambers; pipes; ducts; shafts; buildings; pits; tanks; sewers; culverts; boreholes; building voids; bored pile; vats; flues; tunnels; boilers; manholes; trenches; silos; wells; excavations; cofferdams; plant rooms; closed tanks; inspection pits; enclosed rooms; freight containers; pressure vessels, low height cellars with poor access or egress. - Areas may also become confined spaces during a task e.g. a room during painting due to limited ventilation. - If entry to a confined space is unavoidable, risk assessment should be undertaken and a method statement detailing the safety measures required and emergency arrangements must be produced, approved and communicated to all those involved, before work commences. - Contractors must ensure lone working is not permitted for works within confined spaces.
+• No person shall enter any confined space unless they have successfully attended an appropriate and recognised confined spaces training course and the currency of that training is still valid;

+- No person shall enter a confined space unless it is not reasonably practicable to achieve the intended without entry.
+Only competent persons shall enter a confined space following careful planning; - A confined space is defined as any place which by its substantially (though not always entirely) enclosed nature, presents a foreseeable risk e.g. lack of oxygen, asphyxiation, heat distress or evacuation / rescue issues; - Confined spaces may include: chambers; pipes; ducts; shafts; buildings; pits; tanks; sewers; culverts; boreholes; building voids; bored pile; vats; flues; tunnels; boilers; manholes; trenches; silos; wells; excavations; cofferdams; plant rooms; closed tanks; inspection pits; enclosed rooms; freight containers; pressure vessels, low height cellars with poor access or egress; - Areas may also become confined spaces during a task e.g. a room during painting due to limited ventilation; - If entry to a confined space is unavoidable, risk assessment should be undertaken and a method statement detailing the safety measures required and emergency arrangements must be produced, approved and communicated to all those involved, before work commences; - Contractors must ensure lone working is not permitted for works within confined spaces.

-27. WORK EQUIPMENT
+28. WORK EQUIPMENT

-- All work equipment (including hired plant, equipment & tools) must be suitable for its purpose and in accordance with the Provision and Use of Work Equipment Regulations (PUWER). - All operators using work equipment must have the appropriate Skills, Knowledge, Training and Experience (SKaTE). - Machinery must be maintained in good repair, calibrated (where applicable) and all safety devices operating correctly. - The contractor must have procedures for the reporting of defective plant / equipment. - Contractors must make available plant and equipment registers detailing plant and equipment used and its inspection regimes when working on HMS sites/work streams.
+- All work equipment (including hired plant, equipment and tools) must be suitable for its purpose and in accordance with the Provision and Use of Work Equipment Regulations (PUWER); - All operators using work equipment must have the appropriate Skills, Knowledge, Training and Experience (SKaTE); - Machinery must be maintained in good repair, calibrated (where applicable) and all safety devices operating correctly; - The contractor must have procedures for the reporting of defective plant / equipment. - Contractors must make available plant registers detailing plant used and inspection regimes when working on HMS sites/work streams; - For plant and equipment all technical literature, instructions and (where relevant) declarations of conformity must be retained and remain with the equipment for the life cycle of the plant.
+N.B.
+Documentation may be retained at an office location and made available on request; - It is the contractor's responsibility to ensure that all persons operating plant have the required Skills, Knowledge, Training and Experience (SKaTE) and, holds a certificate of competency and are over 18 years of age.

-28. PORTABLE TOOLS AND EQUIPMENT
+29. PORTABLE TOOLS AND EQUIPMENT

-- Portable electric tools and equipment must be double insulated.
-240v equipment may only be used, providing protective devices such as a Residual Current Device (RCD) is in place. - All portable electrical equipment should be P.A.T. tested in accordance with recommendations from the Health & Safety Executive. - All portable electrical equipment must also comply with the current Electricity at Work Regulations 1989 and any relevant codes of practice. - A plant register detailing all plant and inspection regimes must be made available.
+- Portable electric tools and equipment (PEE) must be double insulated.
+240v equipment may only be used, provided that protective devices such as a Residual Current Device (RCD) is in place; - All portable electrical equipment should be P.A.T. tested in accordance with recommendations from the Health and Safety Executive; - All portable electrical equipment must also comply with the current Electricity at Work Regulations 1989 and any relevant codes of practice; - A plant register detailing all plant and inspection regimes must be made available.

-29. ABRASIVE WHEELS
+30. ABRASIVE WHEELS

-- It shall be the duty of the contractor to ensure that only persons who have the appropriate Skills, Knowledge, Training and Experience (SKaTE), use or mount abrasive wheels or discs and the appropriate protective equipment is provided. - Skills, Knowledge, Training and Experience (SKaTE) evidence must be carried by the operators when Abrasive Wheels are in use.
+- It shall be the duty of the contractor to ensure that only persons who have the appropriate Skills, Knowledge, Training and Experience (SKaTE), use or mount abrasive wheels or discs and the appropriate protective equipment is provided; - Skills, Knowledge, Training and Experience (SKaTE) evidence must be carried by the operators when Abrasive Wheels are in use;

-30. DEMOLITION
+31. DEMOLITION